 With a slogan like “Chow Down in Upstate,” you know you’re going to be in for some seriously good food when you head out to explore New York’s Upstate Eats Trail.
-This 225-mile journey includes more than six dozen recommended dream destinations for foodies.
+This 225-mile journey includes about two dozen stops, plus many more delicious good eats nearby.
 Some dishes are world-famous treats, but most are true local loves that are little known outside the region.

 This DIY adventure (which I recently experienced as part of a press trip) is organized into five different areas.
 There are the main anchors of Binghamton, Buffalo, Rochester, and Syracuse, as well as “road bites,” or small-town stops that make your drive all the more delicious.
 Here are some of the most notable plates and places to check out along Upstate Eats Trail.

 A spiedie is a simple dish with a complex taste.
 For nearly 100 years, this concoction of cubed, marinated, grilled meat has been a Binghamton staple.
 Though spiedies were originally made with beef, lamb, or pork, the team at Lupo’s S&S Char Pit introduced a chicken spiedie to the area, convinced that it was the perfect medium to showcase their marinade of oil, spices, and vinegar.
 They were right!
 Now their chicken spiedie (cubed, grilled chicken that’s been marinated for a minimum of two days and served on a local bakery roll) is a best seller.